followmyutopia/devextreme-documentation/concepts/05 Widgets/TreeList/10 Columns/20 Column Sizing.md

-If you do not explicitly specify certain columns' [width](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/columns/#width), the **TreeList** tries to distribute the available space equally among columns at startup.
+If you do not explicitly specify certain columns' [width](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/columns/#width), the **TreeList** distributes the available space equally among columns at startup.
 As a result, cell values may appear truncated.
-To guarantee a minimum width for a column, use the [minWidth](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/columns/#minWidth) option.
-Note that all mentioned settings may cause horizontal scrolling if columns cannot fit into the widget's width.
+Use the [columnMinWidth](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/#columnMinWidth) option to specify a minimum width for all columns and the [minWidth](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/columns/#minWidth) for an individual column.
+Note that all these settings may cause horizontal scrolling if columns cannot fit into the widget's width.

 ---
 ##### jQuery